July 9, 2018

 III.
 Prohibition of Hazing

 In addition to California law, the university’s policy with respect to hazing prohibits students from engaging collectively or individually in any of the following practices as a part of any programs or general activities.
+The “choice” to participate in an activity does not make the activity in accordance with these guidelines.
+In hazing situations, such a “choice” is typically offset by the peer pressure and power dynamics that exist when individuals are seeking to gain membership into an organization.
 This list is intended to provide examples of hazing; as it is impossible to anticipate every situation that could be defined as hazing, this list should not be considered all-inclusive.

 a.
 Forced excessive or strenuous physical activities.